NazimFilzer/BonAppetit-Client/README.md

 This is why, we came up with the idea of  Bon Appetit.

 Bon Appetit is a platform where the users can connect with non-profits for food donation purposes.
+We have found out that there are so many good hearted people out there who are willing to contribute food to the ones in need.
+Some of the problems they face are
+* They do not know who to donate to
+* Transport is an issue
+* Trying to contact NGO's.

+Our platform aims to solve these issues by providing accounts for the Organizations and the volunteers.
+Volunteers can post the amount of food they have and their location and the Organizations can accept the donation.